Breaking a role to multiple titles

 These are common symptoms:

-When issues happen, the distributed accountability and ownership leads to finger pointing and blame game.
+When issues happen, the accountability is distributed across titles.
+This leads to finger pointing and blame game.

-If a title cannot objectively fill a full-time job, the carriers may end up slacking (working less time than paid), or generating work: putting up unnecessary presentations, workshops, demos, processes, etc.
+The duties that fall under a given job title may not qualify for a permanent full-time job.
+The ones bearing the title, may end up slacking (working less time than paid), or generating work: putting up unnecessary presentations, workshops, governance, demos, processes, etc. This is a desperate effort to create meaning out of something that’s incomplete by design.

 We’ve previously discussed this phenomenon at an organizational level.
 TLDR; teams that own end to end customer journey are less likely to suffer from broken ownership and accountability: